Best Director Award (SIIMA)

 The South Indian International Movie Awards for Best Director' is an annual award for best director awarded in four categories for Tamil cinema, Telugu cinema, Kannada cinema, and Malayalam cinema films.

 History

 The award started in June 2012 by Vishnu Vardhan Induri and Brenda Prasad Adusimilli.
-The tenth edition of the award show will be held in Bangalore on 10 and 11 September 2022.
+The twelfth edition of the award show will be held in Dubai on 14 and 15 September 2024.